top of page

 Mom and child reviewing their Artkive memory book proof together on a laptop before approving for print

-Building a Memory Book That Actually Feels Personal
+Building a Memory Book That Feels Like You

-Once Artkive receives your artwork, our team photographs each piece and sends you a digital proof to review.
-From there, the Book Editing tool lets parents arrange pages, add captions, and choose a cover image.
-You approve the final layout before anything goes to print.
+Once Artkive gets your kids art, our team photographs each piece.
+We send you a digital proof to review.
+The Book Editing tool lets you arrange pages, add captions, and pick a cover.
+Nothing prints until you approve it.
+(Not sure what to include?
+See our guide on how to pack your Artkive Box.)

 "Creating [my daughter's] art book was our favorite part.
 Being able to choose the title, cover, and layout made it feel so personal.
 The process was simple, easy to edit, and completely stress-free."